Grid Trading Bot: What Is it?

-1. Bot places First Order (buy order) as a limit order.
+1. Bot places the First Order (buy order) as a limit order.

-4. The bot does not have deals as you are used to with current bots you use, it runs non-stop.
-If you stop the bot, all active orders on exchange will be cancelled, the bot position (the number of extra orders executed, the amount of coins bought) is saved.
-When you turn it on again, all the previously canceled orders will be placed again.
+4. The bot does not have deals as you are used to with the current bots you use, it runs non-stop.
+If you stop the bot, all active orders on the exchange will be cancelled, and the bot position (the number of extra orders executed, the number of coins bought) will be saved.
+When you turn it on again, all the previously cancelled orders will be placed again.